Leading with Love and Compassion: An Entryway to Belonging

-You can share your ideas, curiosities and/or questions about how we understand our relationship to the natural world in this Padlet.
+You can share your ideas, questions and/or possibilities about how we can address anti-black racism in early childhood education in this Padlet.

-Reimagining Our Relationship to Land through Natural Curiosity
+Reimagining Our Relationship to Land through Natural Curiosity Webinar

 Natural Curiosity offers a powerful way to engage children in learning about their world.
 In this webinar, Natural Curiosity Program Director Haley Higdon and Msit No’kmaq founder Carolynne Crawley introduced a transformative approach to early years learning on the land, which first begins with reimagining our own relationship to the natural world.
 Together, we considered: How might educators model an ongoing, intimate, and deeply informed relationship with the land, in ways that help children to develop a more reciprocal relationship to place, and to each other?

-(Re)Conceptualizing Relationships with Playgrounds
+(Re)Conceptualizing Relationships with Playgrounds Conversation

 In this follow up conversation, director of education Anne Marie Coughlin, centre director Joanie Vallinga, playground designer Tatiana Zakharova @TATIANAatPlay and preschool educator Sherida Johnson facilitated a dialogical space for us to rethink our relationships with and on playgrounds through sharing stories and questions that inspired and continue to drive their work.
 The conversation consisted of a facilitated break-out room discussion and Q&A that offered the space to share, question and think with ideas and concepts.

-Play/Grounding and Pedagogy: Unravelling Relationships with ECE Playgrounds
+Play/Grounding and Pedagogy: Unravelling Relationships with ECE Playgrounds Webinar

 In this webinar, centre director Joanie Vallinga, the director of education Anne Marie Coughlin and the playground designer Tatiana Zakharova @TATIANAatPlay shared images, sounds, stories, and questions that inspired and continue to drive the work of rethinking our relationships with and on playgrounds.
 Together, we considered: What do ECE playgrounds do, and how might these outdoor play-focused spaces connect to educational philosophies of today and challenges of tomorrow?
 How might we deeply and meaningfully intertwine pedagogical work and design of outdoor spaces for children?
 What might playgrounds look, feel and work like if the considerations behind their design and purpose were not driven by developmental psychology alone?